 Our day exploring the Argentinian side of Iguazu Falls was more amazing than we could have ever imagined!
 Even if you’ve seen the photos or videos that show the powerful Devil’s Throat, nothing is the same as standing in front of the endless waterfalls at Iguazu Falls National Park.
-After our day trip to Brazil we were ready to take on Iguazu falls in Argentina and explore as much as we could.
-Here’s what to know about Puerto Iguazu, our favorite walking circuit, and taking an incredible Iguazu Falls boat ride!
+After our day trip to Brazilian side of Iguazu Falls, we were ready to take on Argentina and explore as much as we could.
+Here’s what to know about Puerto Iguazu, our favorite walking circuit, and all about the incredible Iguazu Falls boat ride.

-- Day Trip to the Brazilian Side of Iguazu Falls
+How to Get to the Argentinian Side of Iguazu Falls

-Local Bus: (180 pesos each way) Starting at 7am the bus runs every 20 minutes from Puerto Iguazu Bus Station.
-The journey takes about 40 minutes with the bus stopping a few quick times to pick up more passengers.
-Check out the bottom of this post for our recommended hotels in Puerto Iguazu!
+Local Bus: (180 pesos each way) Starting at 7am, the bus runs every 20 minutes from Puerto Iguazu Bus Station.
+The journey takes about 40 minutes, with the bus stopping a few quick times to pick up more passengers.

 Hours: 8am-6pm